Thermoelectric radiation detector based on superconductor/ferromagnet systems: Electron-phonon heat conductance

 \section{Electron-phonon heat conductance}

-Let us calculate the electron-phonon heat conductance coefficient \(G_{\rm e-ph}\) beginning from Eq.\,\eqref{eq:gqpph}.
+Let us calculate the electron-phonon heat conductance coefficient \(G_{\rm e-ph}\) beginning from Eq.
+(12) in the main text.
 We first extract the temperature dependent prefactor by scaling all the quantities with dimensions of energy by temperature.
 For example, \(\tilde E = E/k_B T\).
 The scaled quantities are dimensionless and are denoted with a tilde over the variable.
 We then change the integration variables to \(x=\tilde E\) and \(y=\tilde E+\tilde\omega\).
 We obtain

 where

 Above, both $x$ and $y$ are integrated from \(-\infty\) to \(+\infty\), excluding the region \([-\tilde\Delta-\sigma \tilde h,\tilde\Delta-\sigma \tilde h]\) in which the spin-split DOS vanishes.
 We also assumed that \(\Delta - h \gg k_B T\) so that we could make an approximation